 Now, five months out from first puck drop, it’s too soon to say with absolutely certainty that they’ll call the Pond home.
 Given the economic impact the city has taken from COVID-19, getting bookings in order may take some time, thus being a while longer until a deal gets done.

 With all that to be said, the only thing I’ll say is that the facilities and NHL ice sheets make the Pond a no-brainer.
-For now, only time will tell until the league makes history on Canada soil.
+For now, only time will tell until the league makes history on Canadian soil.